-0,00,2020 ciamic costs and premium rates were aparated minimum promated to the actually by the principle.
-State Group Insurance as well as the premiums that are actually being charged to participants.
+- 6/30/2024 Disability rates for those in the Special Risk Class; and for Law Enforcement Officers, the percentage of members assumed to elect to participate in the Deferred Retirement Option Program (DROP), were updated to align with those used in the actuarial valuation of the Florida Retirement System (FRS) conducted by Milliman as of July 1, 2022.
+Law Enforcement Officers' maximum DROP participation was extended from 60 months to 96 months.
+Inflation was lowered from 2.6% to 2.4%.
+The impact of these changes is a slight increase in the total OPEB liability. - 6/30/2023 Claims costs and premium rates were updated with information provided to the actuary by the Division of State Group Insurance as well as the premiums that are actually charged to participants.
 The net result was a slight increase in the liability.
 The medical trend assumption was based on the Getzen Model, along with information from the August 2022 Report on Financial Outlook of the Plan.
-The impact of the trend rate changes is a small increase in the liability, due primarily to higher trend rates in the first several years.
-6/30/2022 Retirement rates were updated to those used in the actuarial valuation of the FRS conducted by Milliman as of July 1, 2019, from the previously used rates from July 1, 2015.
+The impact of the trend rate changes is a small increase in the liability, due primarily to higher trend rates in the first several years. - 6/30/2022 Retirement rates were updated to those used in the actuarial valuation of the FRS conducted by Milliman as of July 1, 2019, from the previously used rates from July 1, 2015.
 This decreased the total OPEB liability by about 7%.
-Active medical plan election participation rate assumptions changed from 50% to 43%, resulting in a decrease in total OPEB liability of about 8%.
-6/30/2021 The excise tax that was to go into effect in 2022 was repealed.
-The impact of this change was a decrease in liabilities of about 13%.
-6/30/2020 The OPEB valuation conducted as of July 1, 2019, reflected the full impact of the Excise Tax that was to go into effect in 2022.
+Active medical plan election participation rate assumptions changed from 50% to 43%, resulting in a decrease in total OPEB liability of about 8%. - 6/30/2021 The excise tax that was to go into effect in 2022 was repealed.
+The impact of this change was a decrease in liabilities of about 13%. - 6/30/2020 The OPEB valuation conducted as of July 1, 2019, reflected the full impact of the Excise Tax that was to go into effect in 2022.
 The impact of this change was an increase in liabilities of about 12%.
 Mortality rates were changed to use Pub-2010 mortality tables with fully generational improvement using Scale MP-2018.
 Mortality rates were previously based on FP-2000 mortality tables with fully generational improvement using Scale BB.
 This change decreased liabilities by about 5%.